Relativistic entanglement in muon decay: The muon decay

 is the $03$ component of the angular momentum tensor in the neutrino rest frame, being ${\bf p}'$, $E'$ and ${\bf r}'$ its linear momentum, energy and position at a time $t'$, respectively \cite{Landau}.
 As the neutrino is freely moving, $L^{'03}$ is constant.
 Therefore, the angular momentum acquired after an infinitesimal time interval $dt$ will be

 where $\mu_{\nu}$ is the neutrino magnetic dipole and we have used $d{\bf s}/dt = {\bf \mu_{\nu}} \times {\bf B}$.

-The corresponding uncertainty in the muon angular momentum due to neutrino tracing is twice this value, because, in the lab frame, the two neutrinos are emitted in the same forward direction.
+The corresponding uncertainty in the muon angular momentum due to neutrino tracing is twice this value, because, in the lab frame, the neutrino and anti-neutrino resulting from the decay are emitted in the same forward direction.
 Applying to the muon the same reasoning as above, we have

 where $\delta \mu_{\mu}$ is the uncertainty in the muon magnetic moment, and $\gamma_{\mu}$ is its Lorentz factor.
 Equating these two results we obtain

 In other words, we can state that the correction in the muon proper frequency is twice the neutrino proper frequency.
 This correlation between proper periods -- the only meaningful in a Lorentz invariant theory -- was {\it postulated} in Ref.~\cite{BJP} in order to justify Eq.~(\ref{Eq.1}).
 Here we have shown that such a postulate is not needed, being a consequence of angular momentum conservation.